THE VISUALLY IMPAIRED CLUB

 - It meets at the Maxwell Park Community Centre, Maxwell Road, Borehamwood

-- The programme of activities includes
+- The social programme includes

-- a) Passive ones, e.g. cards, dominoes, Scrabble
+a) Seated activities, e.g. cards, dominoes, Scrabble

 Hertfordshire Society for the Blind